-Leads — every company needs them, but if you’re looking for specific ones, like B2B sales leads, you might not necessarily be getting them.
+Leads — every company needs them, but if you’re looking for specific ones, like B2B sales leads, you might not necessarily know where to find them.

-Generating sales leads isn’t as easy as plucking any old lead from your contacts list and trying to sell to them.
-Instead, sales leads often go through a somewhat rigorous qualification process.
+Generating sales leads often requires sending those leads through a qualification process.
 Then they enter your sales funnel.

 Do you need to pick up the phone to market to these leads?
 Send physical mail?
 Or are the same lead gen tactics you usually rely on going to work here?